-The person primarily responsible for updating the fire log is the Assistant Director for Facilities and Risk Management, Katy Pelton.
+The person primarily responsible for updating the fire log is Katy Pelton.
 In the event she is out of the office the following individuals will make updates (based on availability): Zachary Taylor, or Katelyn Earp, or Kyle Ashton.

 Fire Drill Evaluations